DinoChiesa/Edge-Runload-Proxy/README.md

      edit the model.json file to specify the job to run.

   2. packup the bundle and deploy it.
-You can use the Edge UI for this purpose , or a tool like pushapi from https://github.com/carloseberhardt/apiploy, or your own tool.
+You can use the Edge UI for this purpose , or a tool like [pushapi](https://github.com/carloseberhardt/apiploy), or [a nodejs import tool](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js), or your own tool.

-The process runs forever.
+The nodejs process runs forever.
 It invokes the API, maybe sleeps a little, and then does it again.
-To stop it, you can send a /control action=stop request to the proxy. (see later in this readme.)
+To stop it, you can send a /control action=stop request to the proxy, about which you will read more, later in this readme.
 Or, undeploy the proxy.